 Yes.
 The NIH

-Public Access Policy requires that any publications of individuals supported by a MARC U-STAR grant be linked to the grant and have a PMCID number.
+Public Access Policy requires that any publications of individuals supported by a MARC grant be linked to the grant and have a PMCID number.
 Listing MARC trainee publications on progress reports that were done during a reporting period

 must include a PMCID number; non-compliance could delay the start of the MARC award.
 Visit the